Manish Maheshwari: Career

+Maheshwari also co-founded Invact Metaversity, an edtech platform integrating education and the metaverse.
+The startup sought to innovate through the use of metaverse technology in education and related sectors.
+However, in mid-2022, irreconcilable differences emerged between the co-founders regarding the company's strategic direction—whether to focus on edtech or prioritize metaverse aspirations which culminated in Maheshwari stepping down as the CEO.

-In early 2023, Maheshwari came out of stealth mode with a creator monetization platform, called Fanory, which he co-founded.
-Fanory received a majority investment from JetSynthesys and was backed by the family offices of cricketing legend, Sachin Tendulkar, Serum Institute of India's Adar Poonawalla and Infosys Co-Founder, Kris Gopalakrishnan.
+In early 2023, Maheshwari came out of stealth mode with an AI-enabled copilot for creators, called Fanory.ai.
+It enabled creators to generate incremental revenue in addition to what they can continue to earn via brand endorsements and advertising.
+Fanory.ai received a majority investment from JetSynthesys and was backed by the family offices of cricketing legend, Sachin Tendulkar, Serum Institute of India's Adar Poonawalla and Infosys Co-founder, Kris Gopalakrishnan.
 As part of the investment transaction, Maheshwari was appointed President of JetSynthesys.